swetha679/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. Import the standard Libraries.

-2.
-3.
-4.
+2. Set variables for assigning dataset variables.

+3. Import linear regression from sklearn.

+4 .
+Assign the points for representing in the graph.

+5 .
+Predict the regression for marks by using the representation of the graph.

+6. Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program:
 ```

-/*
-Program to implement the simple linear regression model for predicting the marks scored.
+A program to implement the simple linear regression model for predicting the marks scored.
 Developed by: B R SWETHA NIVASINI
 RegisterNumber:  212224040345
-*/

 ```

 ```